KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 Using frequency 32 leads to worse performance (still better than Adam), and using frequency 3 leads to better performance but is very slow.

-I reasonably swept the following hyperparameters:
+I reasonably swept over the following hyperparameters:
-* Learning rate
+* learning rate
-* Betas
+* betas
-* Epsilon
+* epsilon

 Overall, I wasn't able to find any hyperparameters which outperform Muon in either sample-efficiency or wallclock time.